 Most people automatically think of Tortilla as a Mexican specialty.
-This Latin American country has the longest history, with Tortillas dating back to pre-Columbian times.
+This Latin American country has the longest history with Tortillas, which dates back to pre-Columbian times.
 Americans of Mexican descent also help popularize this staple dish in the United States.

 However, Tortillas are equally common in many parts of Latin America as well, especially in Central American countries.
 In El Salvador, Nicaragua, and elsewhere, people eat it daily and even possess their own Tortilla recipes.